-- 1.1 The Board, upon the recommendation of the President of the System, shall elect or appoint, as the case may be, all of the officers, faculty members, and other employees of the System and of the component institutions and agencies of the System, fixing, subject to State and Federal laws, the duties, rights, and privileges of each employee or each class or group of employees; provided, however, that the Board may delegate to the President of the System, or through him, to the chief administrative officers of the component institutions, authority to appoint employees in certain designated classes or categories. - 1.2 All appointments shall be made on the basis of merit. - 1.3 The chief administrative officers of the component institutions shall investigate thoroughly the character, integrity, scholastic attainment, etc., of prospective members of their faculties and staffs before nominating them to the President of the System and the Board, or before exercising any delegated authority for making appointments. - 1.4 The chief administrative officers of the component institutions shall not nominate or appoint, nor will the Board approve the appointment of, any person whose conduct or views are not exemplary; and the Board may inquire, or authorize inquiry, into family history, health, and personal and moral character. - 1.5 As provided in the Constitution of the State of Texas, Article I, Section 4, and by statute, no religious qualification shall be required for appointment to any office or position connected with the System or any component institution thereof. - 1.6 There shall be full compliance with statutory and rider provisions requiring notification to employees of specific provisions or languages. - 1.7 Each component institution may require X-rays of the chest for applicants to be employed in regular positions.
+- 1.1 The Board, upon the recommendation of the Chancellor, shall elect or appoint, as the case may be, all of the officers, faculty members, and other employees of the System and of the component institutions and agencies of the System, fixing, subject to State and Federal laws, the duties, rights, and privileges of each employee or each class or group of employees; provided, however, that the Board may delegate to the Chancellor, or through him, to the chief administrative officers of the component institutions, authority to appoint employees in certain designated classes or categories. - 1.2 All appointments shall be made on the basis of merit. - 1.3 The chief administrative officers of the component institutions shall investigate thoroughly the character, integrity, scholastic attainment, and other qualifications of prospective members of their faculties and staffs before nominating them to the Chancellor and the Board, or before exercising any delegated authority for making appointments. - 1.4 The chief administrative officers of the component institutions shall not nominate or appoint, nor will the Board approve the appointment of, any person whose conduct or views are not exemplary; and the Board may inquire, or authorize inquiry, into family history, health, and personal and moral character of such person. - 1.5 As provided in the Constitution of the State of Texas, Article I, Section 4, and by statute, no religious qualification shall be required for appointment to any office or position connected with the System or any component institution thereof. - 1.6 There shall be full compliance with statutory provisions requiring notification to employees. - 1.7 Each component institution may require X-rays of the chest for applicants to be employed in regular positions.
 Employees whose duties will require the handling of food or the care of patients must pass a physical examination indicating fitness for the position for which application is made.
 The examination may be made at the health service of the component institution at which the applicant will be employed, if such service exists.
 Reports of physical examinations shall be filed as determined by the institutional head.